magomimmo/modern-cljs/doc/second-edition/tutorial-14.md

   (is (= nil (validate-shopping-form "100" "100.25" "8.25" "123.45"))))
 ```

+> NOTE 5: we made the `modern-cljs.shopping.validators-test` namespace
+> compatible with both CLJ and CLJS by using the `#?` reader
+> literal.
+Depending on the available feature at runtime, `:clj` of
+> `:cljs`, the reader will get the right namespace to be required in the
+> `ns` declaration.

 We started very simple.
-First in the
-`modern-cljs.shopping.validator-test` namespace declaration we
-required the `clojure.test` and the `modern-cljs.shopping.validators`
-namespaces.

-Then, by using the `deftest` and the `is` macros, we defined our first
+By using the `deftest` and the `is` macros, we defined our first unit
-unit test named `validate-shopping-form-test`.
-As before, even if we
+test named `validate-shopping-form-test`.
+As before, even if we are
-are free to name anything as we want, I prefer to adopt some
+free to name anything as we want, I prefer to adopt some conventions
-conventions for facilitating unit test writing and reading.
-If I want
+for facilitating unit test writing and reading.
+If I want to test a
-to test a function named `my-function`, I name the test
+function named `my-function`, I name the test `my-function-test`.
-`my-function-test`.

 The `is` macro allows to make assertions of any arbitrary
 expression.
 The code `(is (= nil (validate-shopping-form "1" "0" "0"